arthurOmanko/arthurOmanko/README.md

 - Chara texture will get weird on Title, (enabling/disabling) self shadow, switching (seated/standing) mode, applying shader (as long as known as of now).
   The provider doesnt know about this reason very sorry.
 If User encounters this problem, initialize scene or chara.
   Until quitting Application , it will not happen twice.
-- Whether or not User has already installed noraml IBL or LRE, This mod works only on VR execution not depending on it.
+- Whether or not User has already installed noraml IBL or LRE, this mod works only on VR execution(command option = "--vr") not depending on it.
 Normal IBL&LRE are separeted from IBL&LRE of this mod during Application execution, so both dont influence with each other.
 - ${***_(64|32)_Data}\Managed\IllusionInjector.dll in this mod controlls this mod's LRE&IBL on VR.
 If User changes this DLL, on VR execution User might encounter any bugs.
 Use the DLL and this mod's LRE&IBL together.